Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

-Our final mainstream media list consists of 127 YouTube channels.
-We placed all YouTube channels in our dataset that did not fall into one of these three categories (alternative, extremist, or mainstream news) into a residual category that we call ``other.''
+We then placed all YouTube channels in our dataset that did not fall into one of these three categories (alternative, extremist, or mainstream media) into a residual category that we call ``other.''
+(These may include alternative, extremist, or mainstream media that were missed by the processes described above.)